silverstripe/silverstripe-mfa/docs/en/userguide/01_User_manual/02_Using_authenticator_apps.md

 Open your authentication app on your phone, and either:

-- Scan the displayed barcode with the app.
+- Scan the displayed barcode with the app, or
 - Manually enter the displayed secret key into the app.

 ![A screenshot of the barcode and secret key shown in the Authenticator app setup flow](../_images/01-02-2-totp-scan.png)